 Homemade Geyser Tube

-Create your own launching mechanism for the famous Mentos and diet soda reaction and eruption.
+You can build your own ignition device for the famous Mentos and diet soda geyser eruption.

 - Diet soda

 Use the Mentos to roll the construction paper into a cylinder shape around the candy.
 You want the paper to be snug but also allow the candy to be be removed from it.
 Slide the candy out of the paper tube.

 Tape (use electrical or duct) the ends of the tube to securely hold the shape and size of the rolled paper.
 Use tape at both ends and wrap it around the entire tube.
 You may want to tape the edge of the paper, too.(Leaving the Mentos in the tube may make taping easier.
 Just remove the candy for the next Step.)

 Place one end of the paper tube into the mouth of a freshly-opened, 2-liter bottle of diet soda.
 Work at the bottom end of the tube to keep it straight and smooth along its length.

 Hold the tube firmly in place with tape around the bottle opening.

 Just above the tape by the opening, insert a toothpick straight through the paper.
 The toothpick needs to be centered in the tube and pierce both sides of the tube.
 Avoid making these two holes too large.
 The toothpick is the firing pin for the eruption.